Education in Palestine: System

 Even if students in Grade 1 to 3 do not achieve well, they are not to repeat a grade at that level by the ministry policy.
 However, students in Grades 4 to 12 are to repeat by the ministry regulations (maximum of 5 percent of a class cohort), which is based on the students' total average achievement score for a year.
 There is no remedial teaching for the students nominated to repeat during their repeated year.

-Education Management
+Management

 The Ministry of Education and Higher Education (MOEHE) was first established and took responsibility in 1994.
 (MOEHE website) In 1996, the MOEHE was divided into two separate ministries: the Ministry of Education and the Ministry of Higher Education, and these two ministries were merged again to become the MOEHE in 2002.
 (Nicolai 2007) The MOEHE has a responsibility for the whole education sector from pre-primary to higher education and for recruiting and training teachers as well.
 The MOEHE works as the liaison on training issues with the education directorates.
-(Mustafa and Bisharat 2008) The MOEHE is also in charge of managing governmental educational institutions and supervising private educational institutions and institutions run by UNRWA.
+(Mustafa and Bisharat 2008) The MOEHE is also in charge of managing governmental educational institutions and supervising private educational institutions and institutions run by United Nations Relief and Works Agency for Palestine Refugees in the Near East (UNRWA).